DasKraken/CR-dl/README.md

 Following commands are available:

-Log in into Crunchyroll to be get access to premium content (This will create a file 'cookies.data' to store the session):
+Log in into Crunchyroll to be get access to premium content (This will create a file 'cookies.data' to store the session).
+If username and/or password is not given, it will prompt you for them:
 ```
-cr-dl login <username> <password>
+cr-dl login [username] [password]
 ```